 In this article, we discuss what DOOH ads are, how to implement them, and why they are beneficial.

-Digital out-of-home ads is a term broadly encompassing digital screen advertising outside of computers and mobile devices, including digital billboards, digital signage, ads on IOT devices, and more.
+Digital out-of-home (DOOH) ads is a term broadly encompassing digital screen advertising outside of computers and mobile devices, including digital billboards, digital signage, ads on IOT devices, and more.
 These ads can be public-- like highway billboards, but could also be private (even in-home), such as ads within your Keurig’s digital screen.
 Traditional and non-traditional publishers alike use DOOH ads, including:

 Why exactly you monetize depends on if you are a traditional or non-traditional DOOH publisher.
 Lamar’s company, for instance, hinges on selling ad space, making them a traditional publisher.
 Their DOOH ads monetization impetus is: